 In most cases, yes.
-However, units of study are not always available each year and changes next year will be typical of previous years.
+However, units of study are not always available each year and changes from 2018 are typical of previous years.

-You will be able to do some new units of study in your current course.
+You can do some new units of study in your current course.
 The changes to courses are generally related to completion requirements, rather than all new units of study.

-The Open Learning Environment (OLE) will be a collection of short, modular units of study and learning resources that allow students to acquire foundational concepts in a variety of disciplines.
-The OLE will provide opportunities for all students to learn about diverse topics such as data science, research techniques, entrepreneurial thinking, ethics, team leadership, design thinking, intercultural communication and project management.
+The Open Learning Environment (OLE) is a collection of units of study that allow all students (undergraduate and postgraduate) to develop new skills and extend their knowledge by exploring other fields of study.
+The OLE provides opportunities to learn about diverse topics such as data science, research techniques, entrepreneurial thinking, ethics, team leadership, design thinking, intercultural communication and project management.

-The Bachelor of Advanced Studies will be offered in combination with a three-year course to create a four-year combined award course providing the opportunity to undertake honours study, advanced coursework, or major project work.
-The Bachelor of Advanced Studies will be available in combination with the:
+The Bachelor of Advanced Studies is offered in combination with a three-year course to create a four-year combined award course providing the opportunity to undertake honours study, advanced coursework, or major project work.
+The Bachelor of Advanced Studies is available in combination with the:

-Combined Bachelor of Advanced Studies courses focuses on disciplinary depth and cross-disciplinary problem-solving for real-world industry, community and research challenges and require students to:
+Combined Bachelor of Advanced Studies courses focus on disciplinary depth and cross-disciplinary problem-solving for real-world industry, community and research challenges and require students to:

 4000-level units of study for combined Bachelor of Advanced Studies courses will not be available for selection or enrolment until 2020.

 You may be eligible to change from your current three-year course, to a relevant four-year combined Bachelor of Advanced Studies course.
 For example:

 Your eligibility to change to a combined course that includes the Bachelor of Advanced Studies will depend on whether your progress throughout your current course and the units of study you have completed, meet the requirements for completion of the combined course.